 I had the immense honour of meeting Shiza at a Quintessentially event in Hong Kong.
 Listening to her share snippets of her powerful story made it clear she truly is an ambassador for empowering girls and women.
 Her honest, unassuming, and compassionate view of the world was paired with a great deal of determination and courage.
-The one thing that stuck with me most was her humble ability to make action her priority.
+What stuck with me the most was her humble ability to make action her priority.
 Her age was an irrelevant figure next to the years she has spent contributing her time and talents towards social justice.
 It’s no surprise she’s received awards like Forbes 30 Under 30 Social Entrepreneurs (amongst countless others!).

 With 32 million primary-aged girls still out of school around the world, and more than 98 million girls missing out on secondary education*, it’s clear that there’s still a huge amount to be done in support of women’s rights.

 So often in life we speak about the word “privilege” and what it means.
 We speak about how we can use the education we’ve been given and the skills we’ve worked to acquire in order to make a positive impact.
 But it’s easy to forget that ignoring the problem is the privilege most often abused.
 Because so many of us are fortunate enough to be able to compartmentalise our desire for change and put our urge to act on hold.
 So what can we do?
 We can work to keep ourselves educated on the issues that are happening in our neighbouring countries.
 By learning about what needs to be done, we can let our thoughts, words and actions align, following through with the need for change…